Icon (programming language): Goal-directed execution

 This means, "as long as read does not fail, call write, otherwise stop".
 There is no need to specify a test against the magic number as in the Java example, this is implicit, and the resulting code is simplified.
-Because success and failure are passed up through the call chain, one can embed functions within others and they stop when the nested function fails.
+Because success and failure are passed up through the call chain, one can embed function calls within others and they stop when the nested function call fails.
 For instance, the code above can be reduced to: